jjlehner/ML_cw_dec_tree/README.md

     evaluate(my_test_dataset, my_tree)
 ```

-### Running the program
+### Running the script

-The `main.py` script now being completed, the program can be ran by typing `$ python main.py` or `$ python3 main.py` in the terminal, depending on your Python installation.
+The `main.py` script now being completed, it can be ran by typing `$ python main.py` or `$ python3 main.py` in the terminal, depending on your Python installation.